Neil Morrissey: Personal life

 Morrissey married Amanda Noar in 1987 after meeting her when she was a guest in an episode of Boon; the couple have a son born in 1989.
 They divorced in 1991.
 He then became engaged to actress Elizabeth Carling, whom he had first met in 1989, when she too was working on Boon.
 They parted on good terms, and she later guest-starred alongside him in Men Behaving Badly.
 His subsequent affairs have been well documented by the British tabloids, including dating Rachel Weisz after starring together in My Summer with Des in 1998.
-They lived together at his flat in Crouch End, north London.
+They lived together at his apartment in Crouch End, north London.
 Morrissey had an affair with Amanda Holden in 2000, whom he met filming Happy Birthday, Shakespeare, leading to her divorce in 2003 from comedian Les Dennis.

 Morrissey's older brother Stephen died in 1997 following a drug overdose.
 Morrissey has numerous tattoos.
 According to one version of their origin, he applied them himself with needles and Indian ink.
 On his left arm are his first name and a blob, which was going to be his initials before it became infected, causing him to require a tetanus jab.
 On his right is a squiggle, which is a reversed version of The Saint logo.
 Morrissey himself says the tattoos were done by other boys at the children's home.
 The boys there apparently saw that he did not have a tattoo and so gave him the option of a tattoo or a beating.
 He decided on the tattoo and now regrets not taking the other option.

 In 2006, Morrissey was awarded an honorary degree from Staffordshire University.
 He is a supporter of Crystal Palace.
 A fan of real ale, in 2011 he produced a real ale with the club called Palace Ale.